junjie-w/cloud-developer/course-02/project/image-filter-starter-code/README.md

-# A link to the endpoint URL for a running elastic beanstalk deployment:
+# A link to the endpoint URL for the running elastic beanstalk deployment:
 http://udagramimagefilterjunjie-env.eba-5h9qmp7x.us-east-1.elasticbeanstalk.com/

 # filter an example image: